← All Guides

 Adding NPM proxy

-For access via HTTPS and a clean hostname:
+For access via HTTPS and a clean hostname, add a proxy host in Nginx Proxy Manager:

 Proxy host: syncthing.yourdomain.com → your-server-ip:8384